DevExpress/devextreme-documentation/concepts/05 UI Components/ColorBox/00 Getting Started with ColorBox/15 Customize Buttons and Labels.md

-Specify the following properties to add custom buttons into the input field, or configure the drop-down editor's buttons:
+Specify the following properties to add custom buttons to the input field, or configure the drop-down editor's buttons:

 - [buttons](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/buttons/)
 Allows you to add custom buttons to the input text field.